 The teams are seeded based on their regular-season standings, into 4 divisions, with 16 teams per division.
 The tournament starts with the “First Four” which contests the lowest-ranked teams to determine who will win the No. 16 seeds for the first round of 64.
 The first and second rounds knock the competition down to the Sweet 16, then the Elite Eight, and Final Four.

-The NCAA Basketball Championship will be held on April 6, 2020, in Atlanta, Georgia.
+The NCAA Basketball Championship will be held on March 18, 2021, in Indiana, Indianapolis.

 If you’re new to betting, read on - we have plenty of NCAA Basketball betting tips and some 101 content that can help you learn how to bet on March Madness.